Home Maps Resources Calendar About

 The Baker’s Island Association (founded in 1914) manages the island and only permits the islanders and their guests to land there.
 In 1988, the association was granted a thirty-year lease for the keeper’s dwellings, which are inhabited by island residents during the summer season.

 Ownership of the lighthouse was offered to qualified nonprofits and governmental organizations in 2002 under the National Historic Lighthouse Preservation Act.
-The Island Association applied for the lighthouse, but after the submitted applications were reviewed, the lighthouse property was awarded in April 2005 to the Essex National Heritage Commission, a nonprofit organization that spotlights the historical, cultural, and natural resources of Essex County
+The Island Association applied for the lighthouse, but after the submitted applications were reviewed, the lighthouse property was awarded in April 2005 to the Essex National Heritage Commission, a nonprofit organization that spotlights the historical, cultural, and natural resources of Essex County.

 The Island Association appealed the decision claiming that the government was biased in awarding the lighthouse to the Essex Commission, which receives a portion of its funding from the National Park Service.
-The original decision was subsequently upheld, leaving many island landowners concerned about the safety of their property if the lighthouse is opened to the public as required under the transfer.
+The original decision was subsequently upheld, leaving many island landowners concerned about the safety of their property if the lighthouse were opened to the public as required under the transfer.
 The Essex Commission’s initial plans for the property included offering ranger-escorted tours to groups of up to forty people and allowing marine studies students from Gordon College to live in the keepers’ houses for six weeks during the summer.
-A ceremony marking the transfer of the lighthouse was held on the island on August 27, 2014, but the islanders’ battle to protect their privacy was not over as they control the island’s only dock.
+A ceremony marking the transfer of the lighthouse was held on the island on August 27, 2014, but the islanders’ battle to protect their privacy was not over as they controlled the island’s only dock.

 On July 1, 2015, the Essex Commission began offering boat tours to Baker’s Island Lighthouse using the Naumkeag, a landing craft with a bow that drops down so that passengers can offload directly on the beach instead of at the private landing dock.
+Overnight stays at the lighthouse were initiated the following year.

 Keepers:

-• Head: George Chapman (1798 – 1815), Joseph Perkins (1815 – at least 1819), Nathaniel Ward (at least 1823 – 1825), Ambrose Martin (1825 – 1850), Robert Peele, Jr. (1850 – 1853), John H. Russell (1853 – 1854), William Tucker (1854), Daniel Norwood (1854 – 1861), Charles L. Williams (1861 – 1869), George Hobbs (1869 – 1874), Walter S. Rogers (1874 – 1881), James F. Lundgren (1881 – 1892), Walter S. Rogers (1892 – 1911), Elliott C. Hadley (1911 – 1918), Arthur L. Payne (1918 – 1943), Paul Baptiste (1946 – 1951), Richard J. LaLonde (at least 1956 – 1959), Bobby M. Blanchard (1959 – 1960), Gerald E. Ryan (1960 – 1962), Donald G. Trecartin (1962 – 1965), David M. MacKenzie (1966 – 1967), Randall K. Anderson (1967 – 1968), David E. Rollins (1968), Randall K. Anderson (1968 – 1969), Harry D. Toler (1969 – at least 1970).
+• Head: George Chapman (1798 – 1815), Joseph Perkins (1815 – at least 1819), Nathaniel Ward (at least 1823 – 1825), Ambrose Martin (1825 – 1850), Robert Peele, Jr. (1850 – 1853), John H. Russell (1853 – 1854), William Tucker (1854), Daniel Norwood (1854 – 1861), Charles L. Williams (1861 – 1869), George Hobbs (1869 – 1874), Walter S. Rogers (1874 – 1881), James F. Lundgren (1881 – 1892), Walter S. Rogers (1892 – 1911), Elliott C. Hadley (1911 – 1918), Arthur L. Payne (1918 – 1943), Benjamin E. Stewart (1943 – ), Red Dawson (), Robert Johnson (), Clifton L. Willis (at least 1950), Leonard Mullen (), Paul B. Guy (), Paul Black (), Richard J. LaLonde (at least 1956 – 1959), Bobby M. Blanchard (1959 – 1960), Gerald E. Ryan (1960 – 1962), Donald G. Trecartin (1962 – 1965), David M. MacKenzie (1966 – 1967), Randall K. Anderson (1967 – 1968), David E. Rollins (1968), Randall K. Anderson (1968 – 1969), Harry D. Toler (1969 – at least 1970).

 • Assistant: Addison Norwood (1855 – 1856), Daniel Norwood, Jr. (1856 – 1862), Edwin A. Ober (1862 – 1863), Stephen Cross (1863 – 1864), Charles N. Williams (1864 – 1867), Frank Williams (1867 – 1869), Frederick Williams (1869), Samuel H. Lefavour (1869 – 1872), Peter Gillespie (1872), Walter S. Rogers (1872 – 1874), Oliver H. Saunders (1874 – 1877), John L.H.
 Collins (1877 – 1881), James F. Lundgren (1881), Ira W. Ingalls (1881 – 1884), George W. Forbush (1884), Charles W. Gilbert (1884), T.L.C.
-Mendenhall (1885 – 1888), Francis W. Vincent (1888), Eugene Terpeny (1888 – 1896), Arthur W. Woods (1897 – 1905), George I. Cameron (1905 – 1910), Malcolm N. Huse (1910 – 1911), Frank C. Hall (1911 – at least 1912), James F. Harrington ( – 1913), Herbert H. Davis (1913 – at least 1915), Arthur L. Payne (1917 – 1918), Elno C. Mott (at least 1919 – 1921), Charles A. Lyman (1921 – 1922), William A. Joseph (1922 – 1923), Theodore L. Chase (1925 – 1926), Harold L. Havender (1927 – 1928), Ernest A. Sampson (1929 – 1941), Clifton L. Willis (at least 1950), Andrew M. McLaughlin (1956), Melvin Brooks (1956 – 1958), Bobby M. Blanchard (1958 – 1959), Allen C. Farrell (1959 – 1960), Anthony J. Almeida (1960 – 1962), Roger L. Lamascus (1962 – 1965), John R. Krebs (1965 – 1968), Randall K. Anderson (1968), R. N. Royston (1968 – 1969), Paul K. Driscoll (1969 – 1971).
+Mendenhall (1885 – 1888), Francis W. Vincent (1888), Eugene Terpeny (1888 – 1896), Arthur W. Woods (1897 – 1905), George I. Cameron (1905 – 1910), Malcolm N. Huse (1910 – 1911), Frank C. Hall (1911 – 1913), James F. Harrington (1913), Herbert H. Davis (1913 – 1917), Arthur L. Payne (1917 – 1918), John A. Strout (1918), Elno C. Mott (1918 – 1921), Charles A. Lyman (1921 – 1922), William A. Joseph (1922 – 1923), Theodore L. Chase (1925 – 1926), Franklin J. Alley ( – 1927), Harold L. Havender (1927 – 1928), Markus Peiffer ( – 1929), Charles S. Parsons (1929), Ernest A. Sampson (1929 – 1941), Paul Baptiste (1946 – 1951), Andrew M. McLaughlin (1956), Melvin Brooks (1956 – 1958), Bobby M. Blanchard (1958 – 1959), Allen C. Farrell (1959 – 1960), Anthony J. Almeida (1960 – 1962), Roger L. Lamascus (1962 – 1965), John R. Krebs (1965 – 1968), Randall K. Anderson (1968), R. N. Royston (1968 – 1969), Paul K. Driscoll (1969 – 1971).

 References